NIEM/NIEM.github.io/model/concepts/namespace/index.md

 | Proxy     |  1 | Defines complex types corresponding to standard XML Schema simple types  |
 | Utility   |  4 | Provides components needed to support NIEM methodologies  |

 \* - External standards are sometimes made up of multiple namespaces.
-The count above simply lists the number of external standards, not the total number of namespaces they represent.
+The count above simply lists the number of external standards in NIEM, not the total number of namespaces they represent.

+- See the [4.0 NIEM release](https://www.github.com/niem/niem-releases/tree/niem-4.0) on GitHub to review the full set of schemas.
+- See the [training content pages](../../content) to get an overview of the content in these namespaces.

-An IEPD is typically made up of subsetted versions of NIEM release namespaces, plus one or more local namespace containing user-defined properties and types.
+An IEPD is typically made up of subsetted versions of NIEM release namespaces, plus one or more local namespaces containing user-defined properties and types.
+These user-defined namespaces are often referred to as extension namespaces.

 ### Schema representations